-This circuit has been developed by Brian Wampler in order to recreate the classic “Brown sound” tone associated to Eddie Van Halen, without losing the versatility, being able to deliver from a mild overdrive to extreme gain and everything in between.
+Brian Wampler has developed this circuit in order to recreate the classic “Brown sound” tone associated with Eddie Van Halen, without losing the versatility, being able to deliver from mild overdrive to extreme gain and everything in between.

-The Pineapple drive is a recreation of the Wampler’s original Pinnacle, featuring two separate styles of gain structure, a powerful mid contour (from scooped to mid boost) that compliments perfectly with the Tone control in order to dial your perfect sound.
+The Pineapple drive is a recreation of the Wampler’s original Pinnacle, featuring two separate gain structure styles, a powerful mid contour (from scooped to mid boost) that compliments perfectly with the Tone control in order to dial your perfect sound.

-Including a booster switch that could be wired as an standard DPDT toggle or as stompswitch for more versatility, and a bright switch (originally called “Vintage/Modern”) this board is capable of a wide range of tonal versatility.
+Including a booster switch that could be wired as a standard DPDT toggle or as stompswitch for more versatility and a bright switch (originally called “Vintage/Modern”), this board is capable of a wide range of tonal versatility.

-This version includes two trimmers to bias the non-cascade JFET at taste, or just to place a 22k resistor instead of the trimmers just as the original.
-Also features pads to use standard through hole J201 or the more available and reliable SMD version.
+This version includes two trimmers to bias the non-cascade JFET depending on your taste, or just to place a 22k resistor instead of the trimmers just as the original.
+It also features pads to use standard through-hole J201 or the more available and reliable SMD version.

 - Tone controls the tone response of the effect.
 The center point (12:00) is flat.
 When turned to the left, it adds bass, and when turned to the right, it boosts treble.